 A chiropractic college offers a professional post-graduate degree for people seeking to become a Doctor of Chiropractic (DC).

-Life Chiropractic College West administrates a five-year academic program that has been condensed to three and a half years (14 quarters).
+Life Chiropractic College West provides a five-year academic program in a condensed three and a half years (14 quarters).
 Chiropractic students generally attend classes year-round, with a week off in the spring and fall between quarters and a three-week break in the summer and winter.

 Life West also offers an accelerated curriculum to qualifying students that allows them to complete the program in just 12 quarters and graduate in three years.
 To find out more about qualifying for the accelerated curriculum, check the admissions requirements page.

 A well-rounded chiropractic education is comprised of a variety of elements.